semgrep/bento/SGREP-README.md

 ```
 $ pip3 install bento-cli==0.7.0b6
-# now change direction to a project of interest
+# now change directory to a project of interest
 $ bento init
 ```